 EDUC 5551: Introduction to Secondary School Counselling

-This course examines the role and functions of secondary school counsellors, with particular attention to their involvement with counselling and consulting in the areas of educational, career, and personal/social development.
-A comprehensive and developmental approach will be used in studying how to establish a guidance and counselling program in secondary school settings.
+Students will have the opportunity to examine the role and functions of secondary school counsellors with particular attention to their involvement with counselling and consulting in the areas of educational, career, and social/personal development.
+A comprehensive developmental approach will be used in studying how to establish a guidance and counselling program in secondary school settings.

 Learning outcomes

-• Conceptualize the role and function of school counsellors within the student support team design;
+- Conceptualize the role and function of secondary school counsellors within the student support team design according to resources as well as needs of schools.

 Course topics